Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 Proof of Space visual representation.

-![Proof of Space visual representation](./assets/proof-of-space-visual-representation.png) *Figure X: Sample k-18 plot (8 partitions, ~17,000 proofs).
+![Proof of Space visual representation](./assets/proof-of-space-visual-representation.png) *Figure: Sample k-18 plot (8 partitions, ~17,000 proofs).
 Blue lines trace a left-side match from a pair back to its origin; orange lines do the same for a right-side match.*

 #### Proofs and Proof Fragments